handbuiltapps/loadimages/README.md

     //Deafults to false
     onSuccess: function(source, element) {
         //Code to be executed when an image has loaded successfully.
-        //source: Contains the image path that loaded
+        //source: Contains the image path that was loaded
         //element: Contains the image element that was processed },
     onError: function(message, source, element) {